Admissions and Academic Program Procedures

 - A student actively engaged in research work toward the degree must be enrolled for credit commensurate with this activity, but in no case fewer than three credit hours each fall and spring semester or summer session.

 - After completing the residency requirement and passing the comprehensive examination for the doctoral degree, the student must remain enrolled until completion of the degree.
 Failure to do so may invalidate the candidacy.

 - When all requirements except the defense and submission of the final dissertation have been completed, and the candidate is not using any university resources*, he or she may enroll for at least one credit hour of 6050-Continuous Registration for each registration period until the degree is completed.
 Failure to do so may invalidate the candidacy.

 - Once application for continuous registration is made and the Continuous Registration Form is approved, registration and billing will be automatic after the student passes the comprehensive examination.

 - Continuous Registration 6050 for F-1 and J-1 visa holders may be allowed only during summer sessions and only if the student is finishing the degree requirements prior to the beginning of the next fall semester.

 - Interruption of continuous registration due to failure to comply (e.g., non-payment) may result in the need for readmission under requirements then in effect.

 C. Other Registration Guidelines for Candidates for a Master’s Degree

-An examination-only fee, achieved by enrolling in 1 hour of Oral Examination, 5040/6040, is an appropriate substitute for the three-credit-hour minimum enrollment requirement when a master’s degree student who has (in a previous session) completed all other requirements for the degree and is no longer an on-campus student returns at any time during the semester to defend the thesis or take the M.S. comprehensive examination.
+An examination-only fee, achieved by enrolling in one credit hour of Oral Examination, 5040/6040, is an appropriate substitute for the three-credit-hour minimum enrollment requirement when a master’s degree student who has (in a previous session) completed all other requirements for the degree and is no longer an on-campus student returns at any time during the semester to defend the thesis or take the M.S. comprehensive examination.

 D. Other Registration Considerations